CQCL/simplex/simplex/pysimplex.md

 This is a fast Clifford circuit simulator based on [BH21][1].

-Known issues:

-* Not yet optimized for sparsity.
-* Measurements in the Y basis, while correct, are less efficient than they should be because the method described in the paper was not quite working.

-Work is in progress on both these issues and the package will be updated in due course.

 Wheels are currently available for Linux, MacOS and Windows, for Python versions 3.8, 3.9 and 3.10.